pandrey-fr/ac2art/neural_networks/core/dnn_api_doc.md

   values associated with it.

-* Saving, restoring and resetting the model (Public API, 3/3)
+* Saving, restoring and resetting the model (Basic API, 3/3)

 - The `save_model` method allows to save the network's weights as well as its full specification to a simple .npy file.
 The stored